-Regan Gruber Moffitt is an associate vice president with the Winthrop Rockefeller Foundation (WRF).
+Regan Gruber Moffitt is a vice president with the Winthrop Rockefeller Foundation (WRF).
 In this role, she is responsible for helping WRF proactively identify and support policy and advocacy activities that increase prosperity in the state of Arkansas.

 Within the philanthropic sector, Regan is active in the Southeastern Council of Foundations, Grantmakers for Southern Progress, Grantmakers for Education, Grantmakers Concerned with Immigrants and Refugees, and the Arkansas Philanthropy Roundtable.
 She is a founding member of the Little Rock Chapter of the Young Nonprofit Professionals Network (YNPN).

 Prior to joining the Foundation in 2009, Regan practiced law and worked extensively in policy and education.
 She has experience with the Texas and Arkansas legislatures and was a Teach for America corps member in Houston.

 Regan earned her bachelor’s degree from Wellesley College, her master’s degree from the University of Texas at Austin, and her juris doctorate from the University of Arkansas at Little Rock Bowen School of Law.